MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityB2XUserFlowLanguage.md

   - `[UserId <String>]`: key: id of user
   - `[WindowsHelloForBusinessAuthenticationMethodId <String>]`: key: id of windowsHelloForBusinessAuthenticationMethod

-OVERRIDESPAGES <IMicrosoftGraphUserFlowLanguagePage\[]>: Collection of pages with the overrides messages to display in a user flow for a specified language.
+OVERRIDESPAGES <IMicrosoftGraphUserFlowLanguagePage[]>: Collection of pages with the overrides messages to display in a user flow for a specified language.
 This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.

 ## RELATED LINKS